roshansrikanth21/keylogger-/README.md

-# keylogger-
+# keylogger
-just a keyogger script im developing
+just a keyogger script im developing,collects the information of the pc as well and lists all the processes running